 The refuseniks and the softwareOur operators are refusing to use a software system that cost us millions to develop.
 Some of them say they're using it, but we can see they aren't.
 We want a manual written that will get them to use it, somehow.

-Yet we saw a way to fix things: it was in each operator's interest to use the system.
+Yet I saw a way to fix things: it was in each operator's interest to use the system.
 It would save time and sweat.
 The figures were there to prove it, but the operators didn't know that.
 And they hadn't been trained properly in using the system.
 Some of them didn't know the basics, and none of them knew how to get the best from it.

-We wrote this up for the operators, in a plain-talking way. ("We know you distrust this thing, but look...")
+I wrote this up for the operators, in a plain-talking way. ("We know you distrust this thing, but look...")
 They all swung around and started to use it.
 In a few days they'd proved to themselves it was better than the old manual way.